Survivor Series (2002): Preliminary matches

-Main event matches

 The fourth match was the match between Brock Lesnar and Big Show for the WWE Championship.
 Lesnar came into the match with injured ribs, which Big Show took advantage of earlier into the match.
 However, Lesnar gained control over Big Show and executed an F-5 but Lesnar's manager Paul Heyman pulled the referee out of the ring.
 Big Show hit Lesnar in the ribs with a chair, chokeslammed Lesnar onto it and pinned Lesnar, winning the match and the WWE Championship.

-The final match on the undercard was a Triple threat Tag team match for the WWE Tag Team Championship between the teams of Edge and Rey Mysterio, Los Guerreros (Eddie Guerrero and Chavo Guerrero), and Kurt Angle and Chris Benoit.
+The final match on the undercard was a triple threat tag team match for the WWE Tag Team Championship between the teams of Edge and Rey Mysterio, Los Guerreros (Eddie Guerrero and Chavo Guerrero), and Kurt Angle and Chris Benoit.
 A back and forth match between the three teams, until Edge delivered a Spear to Benoit, eliminating the team of Angle and Benoit.
 The final elimination was the team of Edge and Mysterio, when Eddie forced Mysterio to submit to the Lasso from El Paso, thus Los Guerreros winning the match and the WWE Tag Team Championship.
 After the match, Scott Steiner made his return to WWE, and attacked Christopher Nowinski and Matt Hardy after they had given an insulting promo about New York City and its citizens.

+Main event match

 The main event was the first-ever Elimination Chamber match for the World Heavyweight Championship between Triple H, Rob Van Dam, Kane, Chris Jericho, Booker T, and Shawn Michaels.
 The match started off with Triple H facing off against Van Dam, while the remaining four superstars were locked in the four chambers.
 Superstars entered the match at five-minute intervals.
 Van Dam controlled much of the beginning against Triple H. The next entrant was Jericho.
 Jericho and Triple H doubled teamed Van Dam until the next entrant entered.
 The fourth entrant, Booker T then made his way into the match.
 Van Dam delivered a Five Star Frog Splash onto Triple H of the top of a pod, legitimately damaging the latter's throat.
 Booker T would capitalize on this and delivered a Missile Dropkick to Van Dam to eliminate him from the match.
 However, Booker T would be the next elimination after Jericho pinned him following a Lionsault.
 The fifth entrant, Kane, dominated upon his entry into the match.
 The sixth entrant, Michaels, experienced brief control only to be chokeslammed by Kane.
 However, Kane would be the third elimination after receiving a Superkick from Michaels, a Pedigree from Triple H, and finally a Lionsault from Jericho.
 Jericho would be the next elimination after Michaels pinned him following Sweet Chin Music.
 The final elimination was made when Michaels delivered Sweet Chin Music to Triple H and pinned him, thus winning the match and the World Heavyweight Championship.
-The show ended with Michaels embracing with his newly won championship inside the chamber as confetti dropped outside it.
+The show ended with Michaels embracing with his newly won championship inside the chamber as confetti dropped to end the event.